DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   - Comparability
 ---

-This page explains how international candidates can train to teach in England.
-It applies to citizens from all countries outside the UK.
+Non-UK citizens can train to teach in England.
+This step by step guide explains how citizens from all countries outside the UK can apply for teacher training.

-Already a qualified teacher?
-Please visit [Come to England to teach if you're a teacher from outside the UK](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).
+If you're already a qualified teacher, find out how you can [teach in England if you completed your teacher training outside the UK.](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).

 ## Why train to teach in England?